 - Avoid words from a dictionary.

 - Avoid using a predictable name for your password – your name, nickname, spouse’s name, family member’s name, or even a pet’s name

 - Avoid using a predictable number – phone number, street number, date of birth

 UK’s National Cyber Security Centre (NCSC) recently revealed in one of its reports that 23.2 million account holders from all around the world still use ‘123456’ as their password.
 Apart from that, cybercriminals are well versed in tricking people into sharing their passwords.
 Attackers impersonate tech support or use social engineering methods to make users reveal their passwords.

 The following list has everything you need to maintain network security –

 - Securing a VPN

 A Virtual Private Network (VPN) must have these two components – data encryption and identity authentication.
 An open network is susceptible to cyberattacks, especially when the data is traveling from one location to another.
 To ensure that your network uses reliable protocols for data encryption and authentication, check the documentation for your server and VPN software.
 With that, incorporating a multi-factor authentication process increases the complexity of decoding a password.
-Also, use a firewall to separate VPN network from the rest of the networks.
+Also, use a network security firewall to separate VPN network from the rest of the networks.